PDF Password Protection and Encryption

 Using AES-128 encryption is evidence that the business is using reasonable care, or a high standard of care, to protect confidential data, including customer or client data.

 Since the cost of some PDF encryption software is free or low, and it is easy to use, businesses have a low burden in expense and time to use AES encryption.
-Continued use of older, weaker RC4 encryption, or no encryption, may be considered as evidence of cybersecurity negligence, creating liability for damages if there is a data breach.
+Continued use of older, weaker RC4 encryption, unknown proprietary encryption, or no encryption, may be considered as evidence of cybersecurity negligence, creating liability for damages if there is a data breach.

 Passwords must be kept secure.
 Each PDF document should use a unique password.
 A password manager/vault, such as LastPass, with 2-factor authentication, and a USB YubiKey, may be used to generate and store long strong passwords.